-What does Bad, Bad Leroy Brown mean?
+What do you think Bad, Bad Leroy Brown means?

 Jim Croce: Bad, Bad Leroy Brown Meaning